seshuk/seshuk.github.io/_posts/2018-01-01-new-year-resolutions.md

 * Tick off at least 1 item in personal bucket list
  - Post once done.

 _I'm excited to start this year than ever.
-Her we go...._
+Here we go...._

 # Happy New Year - 2018 #

+_P.S_: An interesting video on choosing to change life then just one year.
+I'd say lets start with this year and improve every year.

+{% include youtubePlayer.html id=page.youtubeId %}